 Here Are Seven Tips For Bringing Back Furloughed Employees-

 Begin with an offer letter that lists all the information which your furloughed employees need to know.
 When it comes to their job, compensation, and benefits, they want to know what's changed (if anything).

-Employee safety is at the centre of getting people back to work, so it is important to communicate this to your employees and raise awareness of workplace changes.
+Employee safety is at the center of getting people back to work, so it is essential to communicate this to your employees and raise awareness of workplace changes.

 2. Provide a supportive environment

 It would help if you realized that the pandemic might have a different impact on your diverse employees.
 There might lead to some negative feelings creeping into employee relations, resulting in conflicts.